ndum/php7-laravel/README.md

 # php7-laravel

-**Successor
+## Successor soon
-This repo will soon be replaced by a successor (with GitHub Actions & PHP8 support) and will be read-only.
+This repo will soon be replaced by a successor (with GitHub Actions & PHP8 support) and will be set to read-only.
 Stay tuned!

 **Laravel optimized PHP 7.x Docker images for CI-Enviroments**